Trout and grayling – feeding and spawning

 So now is the time to get the first dry flies out of the fly box.
-Old steadies that have been there for years, and which may have been given a touch-up over a steaming kettle in the kitchen.
+Old standbys that have been there for years, and which may have been given a touch-up over a steaming kettle in the kitchen.
 Or completely fresh ones that were tied during the long winter evenings.
-Flies that have fed the imagination of the dry fly angler, who by now has had to do without the river for months.
+Flies that have fed the imagination of the dry fly angler, who by now has had to live without the river for months.

 April is also the month when perch, heavy with roe, arrive at the spawning grounds.
 Here they spawn in long chains on the water plants, which will later provide good protection to the young, unless the tenant of the lake wants to thin out the stock.
 If so, he may have thrown a number of rice vases or old Christmas trees into the water and anchored them there.